lastwall-public/lastwall-risc-php/README.md

 ## Overview

-This document will describe our PHP integration module.
+This document provides pseudo-code to describe our PHP integration module.

 Before reading this, please read our general [integratrion documentation](Integration.md).